arnowelzel/lightbox-photoswipe/readme.txt

 == Description ==

-This plugins is a simple integration of PhotoSwipe to WordPress.
+This plugin is a simple integration of PhotoSwipe to WordPress.
 All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.
 Just make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

 More about PhotoSwipe see here: <http://photoswipe.com>